Foreward: “No Passes for You, Third-Party Participants”

 We’re addressing the weaker walk-talk juxtapositions, contradictions,

-The congregants–the third-party participants–who abused our very existence,
+Third-party participants–who abused our very existence,

 Who, by that abuse, abused our Creator who breathed life into us,